vazquezap/105_Unit_3/README.md

 **Potential outcomes** rely on the availability of this dataset to the public, policy makers, researchers, and educators who may be intersted in reviewing this data as means to potentially address issues relating to healthcare costs.
 Analyzing trends in this dataset is an important step to mitigating social issues relating to healthcare.

-# Vizualizing NC Data
+# Visualizing NC Data

-***NC_subset_health contains data which may be valuable for vizualization.***
+***NC_subset_health contains data which may be valuable for visualization.***

 ## Potential Visualizations: Maps
-The following vizualization shows the percent of uninsured individuals in North Carolina, by county, in 2015.
+The following visualization shows the percent of uninsured individuals in North Carolina, by county, in 2015.

 **View the interactive version of this visualization:** https://datawrapper.dwcdn.net/xF1uf/2/